Analysis of transients in linear electric circuits

 System of differential equations describing an electric circuit:

 In order for the system of equations to be solvable with respect to the unknown quantities under the sign of the differential, it is necessary to express the currents of the branches not containing inductance through the required parameters.
-For this purpose, using Kirchhoff's laws, let us make the coupling equations (1.2) and supplement (1.1):
+For this purpose, using Kirchhoff's laws, we make the coupling equations (1.2) and supplement (1.1):

 # Ввод параметров электрической цепи